unlox775/project-roe/README.md

    ```bash
    pidge go [run-options]
    ```
-   This command first compiles and then immediately runs your project.
+   This command first compiles and then immediately runs your app.

 ## **Bookmarklet**